-You must have created an exact image of your Windows or any bootable cd but how about creating an image of a USB drive?
-Why you need it?
-Many a time, we create a lot disk for Windows on a USB drive, and if it goes corrupt, you need to start over.
-While copy paste works fine for USB drivers which have only files and folders, bootable USB drives need to get cloned bit by bit.
+You must have created an exact image of your Windows or any bootable cd, but how about creating an image of a USB drive?
+Why do you need it?
+We often create many disks for Windows on a USB drive, and if it goes corrupt, you need to start over.
+While copy-paste works fine for USB drivers with only files and folders, bootable USB drives need to get cloned bit by bit.
 In this post, we will show how you can create an exact copy of a USB drive or clone it.

 Creating an image has another advantage.
-You can copy it to as many USB drives you wish in the absence of the source device.
+You can copy it to as many USB drives as you wish without the source device.
 It comes in very handy when you want to create another Windows 10 Bootable USB drive.

 How to create an exact copy of a USB drive or Clone it

-While creating a clone of a bootable USB drive is one thing, creating an exact replica of a drive with a lot of data is useful, as well.
-Let’s say if you have multiple USB ports, and you want to copy data from to another.
+While creating a clone of a bootable USB drive is one thing, creating a replica of a drive with a lot of data is also helpful.
+Let’s say you have multiple USB ports, and you want to copy data from one to another.
 A tool can work better than a simple copy-paste operation.
-Here are a few tools which you can use to create a clone or an exact copy of the data on the drive.
+Here are a few tools to create a clone USB drive and the data on the drive.

 1] USB Image Tool

-Once you extract the tool, double click on the USB Image Tool file to launch it.
-Plugin the USB drive, and it will be listed under Drives.
+Once you extract the tool, double-click on the USB Image Tool file to launch it.
+Plug the USB drive, and it will be listed under Drives.
 You have some standard options here, which include Restore, Backup, Reset, and Rescan.

 Since you are using this for the first time, click on backup.
 It will prompt you to save it as an image file.
-Next, change the USB drive, and use the restore option to copy exact files or create a clone of the original drive.
+Next, change the USB drive and use the restore option to copy the exact files or create a clone of the original drive.

 - Ignore size checks for gzip images (devices larger than 4 GiB can be saved to and restored from compressed image files)